Mugen-Builders/machine-asset-tools/README.md

 ERC1155_BATCH_TRANSFER_FUNCTION_SELECTOR_FUNSEL = 0x2eb2c2d6,
 ```

 Note on transfer function: the receiver parameter from the transfer functions is a 32 bytes account id.
-This
+This allows transfers for the "internal" accounts.
+Ether addresses should be converted to 32-byte strings when used in transfers.

 Inspect methods: